 • Zip the bag before removing it from the water

 Is It Safe To Boil Food In A Ziploc Bag?

 While all these risks are involved, your best bet lies in finding high-quality bags, those that can withstand the temperatures and are FDA approved.

-These are safe and will not cause any detrimental effects.
+So, yes high quality FDA approved bags are typically safe and will not cause any detrimental effects.